Baylor County Court Clerk

 This courthouse is located at:101 S Washington St, Ste 3 Seymour, TX 76380-2556

 This courthouse handles cases for Precinct 2 Place 1.
+The court’s website can be found here.
 The phone number for the court is (940)889-3300.
 And you can email the court by clicking here.